4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/hashSet/openAddressing/README.md

    - Small to medium datasets
    - Cache efficiency matters

-**Interview tip:** The tombstone mechanism is the trickiest part.
+**Interview tip:** The tombstone mechanism is one of the more trickier parts.
 Be ready to explain why simply setting deleted slots to `null` breaks `contains()`.
 Draw out an example with colliding elements.

 *Reference: [MIT 6.006 Lecture Notes](https://courses.csail.mit.edu/6.006/fall11/lectures/lecture10.pdf)*